Goodbye Girl (Squeeze song): Release

 "Goodbye Girl" was released as the debut single from the band's sophomore 1979 album Cool for Cats.
 The single reached number 63 on the UK Singles Chart and would be outperformed commercially by subsequent singles on the album.
-The 3 different versions of the song are musically different sounding and have different intros.
-Also lyrics are different in the 3 versions.
+The three different versions of the song are musically different sounding and have different intros.
+Also, the lyrics are different in each of the three versions.
 In the album version, the singer meets the girl in a "barroom", but in the U.K. and U.S. singles he meets her in a "poolroom".
-The location is altered in the 2nd verse from a "motel" in the album version and the U.S. single to a "hotel" in the U.K.single version.
+The location is altered in the second verse from a "motel" in the album version and the U.S. single to a "hotel" in the U.K. single version.
 More significant changes are in the last verse of each version.
 The album version describes losing a "blue address book" and "the money in the fur coat".
 The U.K. single version replaces these items with a "silver razor" and "the money in the waistcoat".
 The U.S. single replaces these once again with a "silver bracelet" and "the money in the billfold".
 The locations of where the singer's wife has moved changes in each version as well.
 For the album version it is "My wife has moved to Guernsey" which was changed to Boston in the U.S. single to be more geographically recognizable to listeners, but oddly enough changed to "Jersey" for the U.K. single.
 The song has since appeared on compilations such as Singles – 45's and Under.

 In 2007, the reunited Squeeze recorded a new, guitar-heavy version of "Goodbye Girl" for an Under Armour television advertisement.